 Notices

-All notices or other communications under or in connection with this Guarantee shall be given in writing and shall be delivered by hand, pre-paid post or facsimile (if number provided).
-Any such notice will be deemed to be given as follows:
+All notices or other communications under or in connection with this Guarantee shall be sent by email and a confirmatory copy of the notice shall be signed and delivered personally or by courier to the relevant Party or Parties or posted by recorded delivery.
+Unless proven otherwise, a notice shall be deemed to have been given:

-if by hand, when delivered or,

-if by post, 2 days after posting if sent by first class post (or 5 days if sent by second class post or 7 days if sent from outside the United Kingdom);

-if by facsimile, when received or as evidenced by the notifying party’s facsimile transmission report,

-provided that a notice given in accordance with the above but not received on a “business day” or received after “business hours” shall be deemed to have been received at 9.am on the following “business day”.
-For the purposes of clause 12.1, a “business day” is a day which is not a Saturday, Sunday or public holiday in London and “business hours” means 9am to 5pm on a business day.
+if delivered personally or by courier or sent by email with confirmed receipt during 09.00 to 17.00 when left at the relevant address of receipt is confirmed (as applicable); and

+Otherwise on the next day, unless that day is not a Business Day, in which case the notice will be deemed to have been given on the next Business Day.

-[Subject to Clause 14] the address and facsimile number for all notices under or in connection with this Guarantee are as follows, unless the other party has been notified otherwise at least five days before the notice is received:
+[Subject to Clause 14] the postal and email address for all notices under or in connection with this Guarantee are as follows, unless the other party has been notified otherwise at least five days before the notice is received:

 in the case of the Guarantor:

-Address: [ ]
+Postal Address: [ ]

-Facsimile Number: [ ]
+Email Address: [ ]

 For the attention of: [ ]

 in the case of the Service Provider: